scottkf/github_project_stats/README.md

 Add a flag or check redis to see if the thing is currently being processed Remove old repos
-Add a progress indicator which can be received through the git class
+Add a progress indicator which can be received through the git class Add a notification if you hit the ratelimit